unmaya/Girder/README.md

 Girder CSS [demo](http://comfypixel.com/Girder/)
 ====================

-A simple CSS grid toolkit built on Sass.
+A simple CSS grid toolkit built on Sass targeting the modern browser.
 Its flexible, semantic, responsive and minimalistic.
-It includes some utilities to build prototypes quickly so I use it for smaller projects and as a kickstarter template.
-**Why build another css grid?** Because I can :) No, really.
+Its extra handy when building HTML prototypes because its small, fast and easy to use. **Why build another css grid?** Because I can :) No, really.
 I couldn't find exactly what I was looking for so I decided to spin my own solution over a rainy weekend.
 I'm drawing inspiration from all over but I'm looking to keep things super simple.
+Here's what I think is different about it:

+* Its built on Sass with semantic html5 in mind but can also be used with plain CSS
+* Styles are conscise but well commented, its small and easy to learn.
+No excess stuff only the essentials.
+* Instead of columns it uses flexible grid units based on page sections (.one-half, .two-thirds).
+* The grid likes relative units and can easily adapt to a mobile-first approach (but its not required).
+* It makes no other assumptions of how you want to build (its just a layout helper).
+You bring your own typography, design elements, javascript etc.

 ---